ganbarodigital/ts-lib-error-reporting/README.md

 * It also gives the TypeScript compiler the information it needs to catch mistakes when you're trying to create and throw errors.
 * The structured errors can be converted into the [RFC 7807][RFC 7807] format for API responses.

+It also offers an `OnError` callback definition, to help you separate error detection from error handling.

 - [Introduction](#introduction)
 - [Motivation](#motivation)
   - [Prevent Error Handlers Crashing The Code](#prevent-error-handlers-crashing-the-code)